rycolab/aclpub2/README.md

     last_name: surname of the editor (e.g., Walker)
 publisher: published of the conference, generally "Association for Computational Linguistics"
 volume_name: a tag used by the ACL Anthology to characterize the new volume in a group of proceedings.
 For a volume of the main conference, it should be a tag from the list long|short|srw|demo|findings.
 For other volumes, such as workshops, it should be set to 1
+watermark_book_title: [optional] If you do not want to use the text in the book_title as a watermark, you can specify here the alternative form.
+It is particularly usefull when the book_title is too long: in this case you can copy that text in this field and use the line break symbol \\ and, if the text is enclosed between " ", use \\\\
 ```

+**Notice**: avoid using LaTeX escape codes but simply use the characters in UTF8, e.g., Rilić instead of Rili'\\{c})).

 Here some example, first for a conference: